devos10/Compilers_Team8/Compiler/README.md

 ---

 ## 1. Introduction
-### 1.1 Problem Statement
-A compiler is a program that translates source code written in a high-level language into machine-executable instructions.
-The problem addressed in this project is the design and implementation of a complete compiler capable of processing C-like source code and generating Windows x86-64 executable files.
-This requires building a full compilation pipeline that includes lexical analysis, syntax analysis, semantic analysis, intermediate code generation, assembly code generation, and finally assembly and linking to produce a runnable program.
+A compiler is a program that translates source code written in a high-level language into machine code that can be executed directly by the computer.
+This project implements a complete compilation pipeline consisting of six distinct phases: lexical analysis, syntax analysis, semantic analysis, intermediate code generation, assembly code generation, and assembly & linking.

+This compiler accepts C-like source code and produces Windows x86-64 executables (.exe files) ready to run on modern Windows systems.
+### 1.1 Problem Formulation
+The objective of the project is to design and implement a complete compiler that:
+- Reads C-like source code from an input file.
+- Performs lexical, syntactic, and semantic analysis (phases already implemented in previous projects).
+- Generates intermediate representation (IR) using Three-Address Code.
+- Translates IR to x86-64 assembly language (NASM syntax).
+- Assembles and links the code to produce a Windows executable.
+- Provides options to inspect intermediate representations (IR and ASM) for debugging.
+- Reports errors at each compilation stage with informative messages.

+The main entry point is `main.py`, which orchestrates all compilation phases through the function `compile_file()`.

 ### 1.2 Motivation
-Developing a compiler provides a practical way to apply the theoretical concepts studied in the course, such as formal languages, parsing techniques, and program translation.
-Implementing each phase of the compilation process makes it possible to understand how source code is transformed from a human-readable form into machine code.
-This project strengthens the understanding of programming language design, improves problem-solving and software engineering skills, and offers direct experience with the internal workings of compilers and modern computing systems.
+Understanding the complete compilation process from source code to executable is fundamental to computer science and software engineering.
+This project demonstrates:

+- How high-level abstractions are progressively lowered to machine code.
+- The role of intermediate representations in simplifying code generation.
+- The relationship between compiler phases and their interdependencies.
+- Practical aspects of code generation for a real-world architecture (x86-64).
+- Integration with external tools (NASM assembler and GCC linker).

+By implementing all six phases, we gain deep insight into how modern compilers work and the engineering challenges involved in translating human-readable code to machine instructions.

 ### 1.3 Objectives
-- To implement a functional compiler capable of translating C-like source code into Windows x86-64 executable files (.exe).

-- To develop all required phases of the compilation process: lexical analysis, syntax analysis, semantic analysis, intermediate code generation, assembly code generation, and assembly/linking.

-- To apply theoretical concepts from the course through the construction of a complete, well-structured compilation system.
+- Generate **Three-Address Code (TAC)** intermediate representation from the AST.
+- Translate TAC instructions to **x86-64 assembly language** (NASM syntax, Intel format).
+- Produce syntactically correct assembly code following **Windows x64 calling convention**.
+- Support all language features: variable declarations, assignments, arithmetic/logical operations, function declarations/calls, control flow (if/else, while, for), and return statements.
+- Generate proper **function prologues and epilogues** with stack frame management.
+- Handle **string literals** and data section generation.
+- Assemble the generated code into **object files (.obj)** using NASM.
+- Link object files into **Windows executables (.exe)** using GCC.
+- Provide CLI options to inspect IR and assembly code for debugging.
+- Report errors at each compilation stage with clear messages.

 ## 2. Theoretical Framework